 In sum, the results presented in Table 6 provide evidence that internally generated funds are the preferred source of financing, regardless of existing leverage and expected profitability.
 They also suggest that taxes are not a primary motivator of financing choice.
 Firms stockpile debt capacity by using internal equity when profits are sufficient to fund asset growth.
 Moreover, even firms with low initial leverage and low costs of issuing debt use excess profits to reduce their leverage ratios over time.
 These findings are difficult to reconcile with the tradeoff theory, but are consistent with the pecking order theory.

-5. Asymmetric Information, Debt Capacity, and Financing Choice
+5. Asymmetric Information, Debt Capacity, and Financing Choice future.
+The results are qualitatively the same as those reported.

-The pecking order is derived based on the underlying assumption that costs of asymmetric information drive firms' financing choices.
+The pecking order (Myers (1984)) is derived based on the assumption that costs of asymmetric information drive firms' financing choices.
 Based on this, Frank and Goyal (2003) and Fama and French (2002) argue that firms with more asymmetric information should follow the pecking order more diligently.
 These studies cite the finding that small, high-growth firms are the predominant issuers of equity and the evidence that the Shyam-Sunder and Myers test performs poorly on a sample of small, high-growth firms and well on a sample of large, mature firms as inconsistent with the pecking order.
 Their conclusions are based on the observation that the former group of firms should face larger problems of asymmetric information than the latter.